5. Treading Water:

-5. Treading Water Treading water is a great deep water exercise for building strength in your lower body.
+Treading water is a great deep-water exercise for building strength in your lower body.
 The muscles that support your knees are highly engaged in keeping your body on the surface.
 This is a completely weightless exercise that works your leg muscles with zero impact on your knee joint.
 Treading water can be done in different ways.
+Click here to learn more.

 Water is a great environment for exercising.
 You can perform the exercises in the shallow or in deep end of a pool.
 Water will provide you with a comfortable environment and prevent you from experiencing any pain or discomfort.
 When you perform the above exercises, you will improve your knee joint strength and flexibility.
 And your knee joint will be able to withstand the impact of daily activities.